 WHO'S ON THE COMMITTEE?
 This group includes planning and engineering experts from federal, state, regional and local agencies.
-More than 30 jurisdictions are represented by voting or non-voting members.
-The committee also includes a non-voting Citizen Advocate.
+The committee also includes a nonvoting Citizen Advocate.
 Residents interested in serving on the committee as Citizen Advocate will need to fill out an application, which is made available online when the seat needs to be filled.
 Applications are also available by request from our office.
-For more information, contact MetroPlan Orlando at (407) 481-5672 or email info@metroplanorlando.org.
+For more information, contact MetroPlan Orlando at (407) 481-5672 or email Info@MetroPlanOrlando.gov.